wontothree/wontothree.github.io/_posts/controltheory/digitalcontrol/2024-04-02-open-loop-discrete-time-systems.md

 ## 10 Discrete-Time State Equations

-A technique is developed in this section for determining the discrete state equations of a sampled-data system directly for the continuous-time state equations
+A technique is developed in this section for determining the discrete state equations of a sampled-data system directly from the continuous-time state equations.
+In fact, the states of the continuous-time model become the states of the discrete model.
+Thus the natural states of the system are preserved.

 ## 11 Practical Calculations